 Figure 5.4 below comprises snapshots of the mobile client running on an android smart phone.
 It is made up of two major activities (running entities on the android platform) that are responsible for session/stream selection and stream annotation.
 Image on the left shows a demo session that contains multiple attendees.
 One of them is sending out a live video stream as well as a live audio stream.
 Once the client user selects to open a video stream from the list, an annotation activity will be brought up as shown in the bottom right picture.
 Annotation operations are available for selection on a top floating tool bar and they can be hidden to provide better view of the streaming content if necessary.
-An extra annotation panel can be brought up from right to display past annotations, the media player will be rewound to the correct time spot based on the time stamp information of the annotation.
+An extra annotation panel can be brought up from right to display past annotations generated by other clients.
+If the mobile user selects to view one of those annotations, the media player will be rewound to the correct time spot based on the time stamp information of the annotation.
 The annotation itself will be layout on top of the content stream.
 Most annotation operations available on desktop clients are also implemented on the mobile client in order to maintain the same user experience within the system.